-All students begin their studies in the foundation visual arts (FVA) program, where they learn a combination of 2D/3D design theory, drawing, colour theory, art history, communications and the creative process.
-FVA includes a course called “Media Explorations,” which helps students choose their preferred area of study.
+All students begin their studies in the one-year foundational visual arts (FVA) program, where they learn about 2D and 3D design theory, drawing, colour theory, art history, communications and the creative process.
+FVA also includes a course called Media Explorations, which assists students in selecting their preferred area of study.

 At the end of FVA, students apply to a two-year diploma program and can choose to major in ceramics, digital media, fashion design, graphic design, jewellery and metal arts, photography or textile design.
 Students can also apply to the Aboriginal visual arts program, which focuses on the traditional and contemporary crafts of the Wolastoqiyik, Mi’kmaq and Passamaquoddy peoples of the Atlantic region.

 NBCCD has an average class size of 18, creating an intimate learning atmosphere in a community of no more than 320 students.
 Opportunities for experiential learning range from student gallery exhibitions to fine craft sales to practicum placements.

 NBCCD’s campus is located in downtown Fredericton, on the banks of the Saint John River near the Beaverbrook Art Gallery.
 As the college does not offer student residences, most students rent a room in Fredericton.

 |Size of school||Tuition (diploma)||Tuition (certificate)||Tuition (post-graduate)||Residence offerings|